Andrew's Digital Garden

 React has some suggestions on how to solve this problem (https://react.dev/learn/removing-effect-dependencies#removing-unnecessary-dependencies).
 Which are loosely:

 This is where useEffectEvent comes in.
-It's currently still experimental, but in the above example, it would allow you to separate the non-reactive logic out:
+In the above example, it allows you to separate the non-reactive logic out:

 function ChatRoom({ roomId, theme }) { const onConnected = useEffectEvent(() => { showNotification('Connected!', theme); }); useEffect(() => { const connection = createConnection(serverUrl, roomId); connection.on('connected', () => { onConnected(); }); connection.connect(); return () => connection.disconnect(); }, [roomId]); // ✅ All dependencies declared // ...